KR0SIV/op25mobileControlHead/README.md

 ## Goal of This Project

-Our goal is to build a commercial radio or mobile scanner-like control head for remote mounting an SDR based P25 Phase 1 and Phase 2 capable scanner.
+My goal is to build a commercial radio or mobile scanner-like control head for remote mounting an SDR based P25 Phase 1 and Phase 2 capable scanner.
 _without_ making modifications to the OP25 software itself.

+### This Project was born out of Pi25 Which consists of a portable handheld and mobile version.
+The mobile version is this repository and is the only one currently being actively developed at the moment.

 ## Screenshots